In this Article

 Soaring Demand for Hospital Administrators

 The demand for hospital administrators is skyrocketing.
-The BLS estimates that the field of medical and health service managers—including hospital administrators—will grow 32% by 2029.
-That far outpaces average job growth of 3.7%.
+The BLS estimates that the field of medical and health service managers—including hospital administrators—will grow 28 percent by 2031.
+That far outpaces average job growth of 5 percent.
 In fact, this field is the eighth fastest growing occupation in the U.S.